datreeio/datree/examples/security-best-practices/README.md

 # Policy: security_best_practices
 This policy allows DevOps engineers or developers to enforce industry-standard recommended security best practices such as setting user permissions and more.
-This policy requires the `kind` to be set to Pod, Deployment or StatefulSet.
+This policy requires the `kind` to be set to Pod, Deployment, StatefulSet or DaemonSet.

 __This policy helps to enforce the following security best practices:__
 * Ensuring the user permission is set